KQM-git/TCL/characters/pyro/xinyan.md

 {% tab title="Ascension 1" %}
 ### **"The Show Goes On, Even Without an Audience..."**

-Decreases the number of opponents Sweeping Fervor must hit to trigger each level of shielding.
+Decreases the number of opponents Sweeping Fervor must hit to trigger each level of shielding.\

-* Shield Level 2: Lead-In requirement reduced to 1 opponent hit.
+• Shield Level 2: Lead-In requirement reduced to 1 opponent hit.\
-* Shield Level 3: Rave requirement reduced to 2 opponents hit or more.
+• Shield Level 3: Rave requirement reduced to 2 opponents hit or more.
 {% endtab %}

 {% tab title="Ascension 4" %}